JMDKC/artangled-hugo/content/posts/2025-08-10-michelotto-amati.md

 _“Why make it about you even, when it’s about independent will and right to self-affirmation?
 Why the fury against m-to-f individuals specifically?
 Here is the outline of inverted misogyny for the financially capable,”_ he writes.

 As a viewer, it’s tempting to read Michelotto’s own identity as a trans woman into what I at least see as an atmosphere of dread and tension in this image.
-Or maybe I’m misreading the psychological charge.
-But it’s there, vibrating in that basement in Fitzrovia.
+Or maybe I’m misreading the frequency of this particular art-induced psychological charge.
+But there's a charge there either way, vibrating in that basement in Fitzrovia.

 _Eyes open, I breathe again is at Alice Amati (London).
 10 July - 09 August 2025_